KatonLuaces/blastoff/README.md

 Next, run `run-docker.sh` to spin up a Docker container corresponding to the provided Dockerfile.
 Inside the container, run `make` to build the compiler and automatically run all tests.

 To re-run tests without re-building, you can also directly run the `testall.sh` script.
+Run `testall.sh fail` for the fail scripts.

 To run an individual .bl file and see the output, you can run the `testlocal.sh` script, with the filename as an argument.